TiagoF99/CSC302-Patient-Questionnaire/Documentation/team-meeting-notes.md

             - [PR](https://github.com/TiagoF99/CSC302-Patient-Questionnaire/pull/9):
                 - Integrated Group item type properly and updated styling and added a global header
                 - Added some more item value verifications
+                - Added some additional styling to the UI
         - Next Steps:
             - Integrate open-choice, question types for form
     - Patrick
         - Completed:
             - No Updates